hpi-schul-cloud/ldap-test-tools/README.md

 To connect to the server seeded with that exported data, use one of these templates.
 Use [this tool](https://docs.hpi-schul-cloud.org/pages/viewpage.action?pageId=132680090) to encrypt the search user password.

+Remember to adapt the base path to your chosen base and replace the URL and port.
+Don't use `ldaps://` with a self-signed certificate.

 **iserv-idm**
 ```json
 {